summa-tx/relays/golang/dashboard/README.md

 $ make init
 ```

-1. In another terminal window, run the REST routes `rest-server`.
+5. In the same folder, but in another terminal window, run the REST routes `rest-server`.
 This will make the relay application routes available on `http://localhost:1317`.

 ```bash
 $ relaycli rest-server --chain-id relay